nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ## Frequently used write methods in Firebase

-`push()` - this creates a new node that is stored at a firebase generated key.
+`push()` - this creates a new node that is stored at a Firebase-generated key.
 It returns an object with a `key` property that's value is the key that was just created.

 `set()` - this can be used to write data to a specific reference that you decide.
 This method returns a promise and also takes a callback that will be called when the database has been updated.